maiha/rcm.cr/README.md

 ```
 - "--masters NUM" controls the number of masters
 - "--masters 0" works for just meet all together
+- hosts count is used for masters in default

 ### add slots & meet